-Painful breasts.
+Breast tenderness.
 Ouch.
-You may experience them just occasionally, be bothered for a few days each month before your period, or you may feel tortured by aching breasts for weeks at a time.
+You may experience it just occasionally, be bothered for a few days each month before your period, or you may feel tortured by aching breasts for weeks at a time.
 Many women tell me their breasts are so achy and swollen that sometimes they are too painful to fit them into their bra.
 For some, breast pain interferes with sex, work, or school.

 While painful breasts are super common – almost half of all women experience them, with over 20% describing severe symptoms – breast tenderness is not just a normal part of being a girl.
 Your breasts are telling you it’s time to do some health fine-tuning.
 And that’s what we’re going to do together through this article!

 But First Some Definitions: Types of Breast Tenderness: Cyclic and Non-Cyclic

 Most of us experience cyclical breast tenderness at one time or another.
 It is typically generalized throughout both breasts, associated with your period, and may start somewhere after mid-cycle or the week before your period, and usually goes away when your period starts.
 Gynecologists consider a minor amount of cyclic breast tenderness normal and just related to cyclic hormonal changes.

 A third of women experience non-cyclical breast pain – it may be persistent throughout the month and is usually localized to one area of the breast.
 This can be caused by hormonal imbalances, pregnancy, large breasts, hormone replacement therapy, other medications including antidepressants, mastitis or local infection, cysts, and is very rarely caused by breast cancer.

 Women with fibrocystic breasts (breasts that are naturally more lumpy and bumpy due to more fibrous tissue) may experience more breast tenderness.